- Active Recovery

 Our commitment to thriving local health centers is restoring these facilities by building back stronger and providing the staff with the support necessary to help them serve more people with quality health care in their community.
 See the interactive map for details of the health facilities.

 “We are really grateful to Americares, who came to Nepal in such a difficult time and provided us meaningful support in the reconstruction of health facility buildings in Makwanpur and Dhading districts, which resulted in uninterrupted delivery of quality health services to people in rural villages.”

 The WHO estimates that after a disaster, such as an earthquake, 15-20% of the population will experience a mild to moderate mental disorder with another 4% suffering severe disorders.

 “Maan ko chautari” (“forum to share your heart”)

 To give survivors the tools they need to address damaging stress in their communities, Americares collaborated on the design and implementation of a unique psychosocial and mental health program.
 In this drama-based program, trained actors show the ways stress from the earthquake can affect an individual, family and community by increasing awareness of and destigmatizing mental health issues.
 Overall, the project reduces isolation while building basic knowledge and resilience at the grass-roots level through training of community health volunteers.
 Earthquake-affected communities can then develop long-term coping strategies that enable survivors to fully recover and regain a sense of normalcy.
 Americares is monitoring and evaluating the program, so it can be replicated in future disasters.
-See the interactive map view of the people served in this community program.
+Click on the arrow and meet Ghopal in a video experience of his story of the programs and then see the interactive map view of the people served in this community program.

 To date, Americares had supplied more than $27 million in aid to meet survivors’ immediate and longer-term health needs.